Xzese/SwiftChangeView/README.md

                     showWhatsNew = false
                     lastSeenVersion = currentVersion
                 },
+                lastSeenVersion: lastSeenVersion,
-                tintColor: .accentColor
+                tintColor: Helper.appTintColor()
             )
+            .presentationDetents([.fraction(0.7), .large])
         }
         .onAppear {
-            if lastSeenVersion != currentVersion {
+            if compareVersionStrings(lastSeenVersion, currentVersion) {
                 showWhatsNew = true
             }
         }
 }
 ```

-This checks whether the user has seen the current version’s “What’s New” modal.
+This compares the stored version with the current app version using compareVersionStrings().
-If not, it presents WhatsNewView and stores the version once dismissed.
+If the current version is newer, the What’s New screen automatically appears.

+Make sure you pass lastSeenVersion into the WhatsNewView so it knows which entries to display.

 ### Adding a Changelog section to Settings

 You can embed the full changelog anywhere in your app — for example, in a Settings or About screen:

 ```
-NavigationLink(destination: ChangelogScreen(onClose: { dismiss() })) {
+NavigationLink(destination: ChangelogScreen(onDismiss: { dismiss() })) {
     Label("Changelog", systemImage: "text.page.fill")
         .foregroundStyle(.primary)
 }